Suraj01Dev/CI-CD-Stock-Screener/README.md

 - Python
 - Bash
 - Jenkins
+- SonarQube
 - Networking
 - Scripting
 - Testing
 - Containerization
 - Deployment
+The project starts with cloning a GitHub repository, then tests the application  using SonarQube.
+After testing passes it moves to building the Docker image and pushes it to dockerhub.
+The next stage is deployment where the image pushed in the previous stage is pulled and deployed into a Kubernetes cluster.

 ## References
 - https://www.youtube.com/watch?v=PWhqbpVbaTo&list=PLH1ul2iNXl7txKuhhDMKenYOThDww6x8S